Teenager (band): 2004-2007: Thirteen

 Mess + Noise's Craig Mathieson described the album as "a pop record, albeit a particularly exotic species that equally suggests creative guile and hints of self-indulgence ...
-'Pony' is the closest the album comes to cheap genre holidaying, approximating rock attitude when the organic and desperate growth of 'Bound And Gagged' is so much more impressive".
+'Pony' is the closest the album comes to cheap genre holidaying, approximating rock attitude when the organic and desperate growth of 'Bound and Gagged' is so much more impressive".
 Brown and Littlemore co-wrote "Alone Again" and "West" for Teenager.
-Soon after the album's appearance Brown left to concentrate on her career as Ladyhawke, she later described working with Littlemore:

 From late 2006 Teenager performed live with a line-up of Brown, Littlemore, Deano Cameron on bass guitar and Oscar Wuts on drums (both ex-Degrees.K, a New Zealand band).
 They undertook an east coast tour in April 2007.
 In September 2007 Teenager issued "Bound & Gagged" in the United Kingdom on Godlike and Electric and Thirteen followed there in October.
 Gigwise's Luisa Mateus found the duo "bring lascivious grooves to a seductively orientated debut, titled 'Thirteen' ... [it] draws on fast paced musical formations, a mismatch of sounds, poppy in places, but mainly littered with dirty but enthralling bass lines, sexually charged guitar rifts and sass by the bucket load".
 By that time Littlemore had returned to recording with his main group which issued their third album, Pnau in December 2007.
-Brown guested as lead vocalist and co-writer on "Embrace" which was issued as a single in 2008.
-In 2007 as Ladyhawke, Brown had relocated to London and, in April 2008, issued her debut solo single "Back of the Van".
-In 2007 Littlemore and Steele formed Empire of the Sun, and in August 2008 they issued their debut single, "Walking on a Dream".
+Brown left to concentrate on her career as Ladyhawke.

+2021:

+In 2021, a single "Before the End" was released.

+2024-present: Fourteen

+In the years since 2007, Littlemore and Ladyhawke continued to write and record together between tours, and albums.

+In 2024 Ladyhawke played an anniversary tour of My Delirium when audience member yelled out to play some teenager songs at the Sydney show in which Brown confirmed new Teenager track were currently in production.

+In May 2025, Teenager released the track "A.A.".
+This was followed by the EP Fourteen in October 2025.